 Influenza (flu) is a contagious respiratory illness caused by influenza viruses.
 It can cause mild to severe illness.
 Serious outcomes of flu infection can result in hospitalization or death.
-Some people, such as the elderly, young children, and people with certain health conditions, are at high risk for serious flu complications.
-The best way to prevent the flu is by getting vaccinated each year.
+Some people, such as older people, young children, and people with certain health conditions, are at high risk of serious flu complications.
+There are two main types of influenza (flu) virus: Types A and B. The influenza A and B viruses that routinely spread in people (human influenza viruses) are responsible for seasonal flu epidemics each year.

 For Health Care Professionals: Preparing Your Practice/Fight Flu Toolkit